Yazmin Oukhellou Spreads Legs & Exposes Chest On Instagram

 As is typical with every steamy Instagram post Yazmin shares with her massive following, the photo was well-received.
 Her fans have showered it with more than 7,000 likes and just over 100 comments.

-Her TOWIE co-star, Georgia Kousoulou, was among one of the first to shower the post with a little love in the form of a few fire emojis.
+Her TOWIE co-star, Georgia Kousoulou, was among one of the first to shower the post with a little love in the form of a few fire emoji.

-One of her followers jested that Yazmin was giving on serious “Elvis vibes.”
+One of her followers jested that Yazmin was giving off serious “Elvis vibes.”

 A second agreed: “Elvis eat ya heart out.”

-“I’m all shook up,” a third chimed in also feeling the Elvis Presley vibes.
+“I’m all shook up,” a third chimed in, also feeling the Elvis Presley vibes.

-The breathtaking snap comes just 24 hours before Yazmin attracted even more attention of her followers by sharing what appeared to be a topless selfie.
+The breathtaking snap comes just 24 hours before Yazmin attracted even more of her followers’ attention by sharing what appeared to be a topless selfie.

 Unfortunately for those hoping to get a look at the goods, the photo cut off just above the chest making it unclear if she was actually without a shirt or if she was rocking an off-the-shoulder, low-cut top.

-As fans of the reality TV personality star know, Yazmin is a newly single woman after splitting with her longtime boyfriend James Lock.
-It was just a few weeks ago that The Inquisitr revealed the details surrounding why the relationship came to an end.
-Per the previous report, a source close to the couple revealed James was unfaithful to Yazmin and it devastated her.
-On the other side of the conflict, James insists that he was faithful to Yaz during the entirety of their relationship.
+As fans of the reality TV star know, Yazmin is a newly single woman after splitting with her longtime boyfriend James Lock.
+It was just a few weeks ago that The Inquisitr revealed the details surrounding the relationship’s end.
+Per the previous report, a source close to the couple revealed James was unfaithful to Yazmin and it devastated her, however, James insists that he was faithful to Yazmin the entire time they were together.